Skip to main content

 Berberine starts working within 2 to 4 weeks for blood sugar and 8 to 12 weeks for cholesterol.
 Hemoglobin A1c, which reflects 3 months of average blood sugar, takes about 12 weeks to fully reflect a change.
 We recheck labs at the 3-month mark.

-You can take berberine if you are not diabetic, especially if you have prediabetes, PCOS, or elevated cholesterol.
+You can take berberine if you are not diabetic, particularly if you have prediabetes, PCOS, or elevated cholesterol.
 We use it as a metabolic optimizer, not just a diabetes treatment.
 We always pair it with diet, sleep, and movement work, not as a stand-alone fix.

 Berberine can support modest weight loss when combined with diet and exercise.
 The average loss in studies runs about 5 pounds over 12 weeks.
 The bigger value is in body composition, with reductions in visceral fat that you cannot always see on the scale.